Op-Ed Style Advice

 Lead with your points and avoid repeating the opposition's arguments.
 If you want to address their concerns, do so in a short 3rd paragraph, and then restate why your argument is ultimately more solid.

-Pitching your op-ed to your local paper:
+Pitching your op-ed to your local paper

 Make sure your op-ed meets the format requirements of the paper (word length, etc.)

-Use the online form, email, and call to follow-up and pitch it directly to the editors.
+Submit on-line, but then call to follow-up and pitch it directly to the editors.

 The pitch includes the length, and length with title and bio notes.
 It's a little insider-y but it shows the editor that you know what you’re doing (even if you don’t!).